bewimsical/CSC311_FinalProject/README.md

 # Game Night Client

+## Table of Contents
+- Overview
+- Technologies Used
+- Features
+- Intended Users
+- Contributors

 ## Overview
 Gamenight is a SAAS (software as a service) application that allows people to log what board games they own, add friends to their account, and then link board game libraries with said users friends in order to plan a game night.
 The planning phase involves everyone seeing each other's libraries and voting on what games should be played.
 There is also fields to name the group, set a time for the meeting, and pick where the meeting is taking place.